Hopper is a tool that will assist you in your static analysis of executable files.

 Here is a quick list of the components one can find in the inspector:

-This components displays the bytes of the current instruction.
-If the current processor have multiple CPU modes (like the ARM and Thumb modes of the ARM processor family), you’ll see a poopup menu which lets you change the CPU mode at the current address.
+This component displays the bytes of the current instruction.
+If the current processor has multiple CPU modes (like the ARM and Thumb modes of the ARM processor family), you’ll see a popup menu that lets you change the CPU mode at the current address.